matzew/aerogear-ios/API.md

     // read the task with the '0' ID: id taskObject =  [myStore read:@"0"];

 The _read_ function accepts the _recordID_ of the object you want to retrieve.
+If the object does not exist in the store, _nil_ is returned.

 If you want to read _all_ the objects contained in the store, simply call the _readAll_ function

-    // read all object from the store
+    // read all objects from the store
     NSArray *objects = [myStore readAll];

 ## Remove one object